eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Adoption View/adoption-view.md

 ### Terminology

-The shown picture illustrates only a generic view of the Domain Model and is not intended to show all aspects of the project.
+The shown picture illustrates only a generic view of the EDC's Domain Model and is not intended to show all aspects of the implementation.
+Most of the Domain-Model-Elements are represented by separate APIs.
+Please check the [Management API Walkthrough](https://github.com/eclipse-tractusx/tractusx-edc/tree/main/docs) in the tractusx-edc repository for more a reference on usage of the API.

 ![domain_model](@site/static/img/domain_model.drawio.svg)

 #### Extensions

 There are different extenions for the Connector, e.g. for the Data Plane.
-This enables various tranfer modes like httpData or via blob-storage.
+This enables various transfer modes like httpData or via blob-storage.

 #### Data Plane